Moving to Rome from abroad

-With a population of nearly 2.8 million and a surface area that puts it among the biggest cities in Europe, the Italian capital can be noisy, chaotic and frustrating.
-Romans may be child-friendly but the city infrastructure is not.
-The city’s bureaucracy is notorious for being complicated and unapproachable.
-The whole process of finding accommodation, registering children at school and obtaining official documents can be incredibly frustrating.
+With a population of nearly 2.8 million and a surface area that puts it among the biggest cities in Europe, the Italian capital is an immensely exciting (if at times chaotic) place to live.
+When moving to Rome, the city’s bureaucracy is notoriously complicated.
+The whole process of finding accommodation, registering children at school and obtaining official documents can be confusing for expats in Rome.
+The Mumabroad.com directory of relocation and home services in Rome includes many experienced businesses and helpful resources for families moving to Rome for the first time.

-However, as one of Italy’s greenest cities it has a wealth of parks and gardens for children to play in and as the capital of the ancient Roman empire and seat of the Roman Catholic Church it is steeped in history, much of which is visible in its museums, monuments and archaeological sites, that provide constant stimulation to curious young minds.
-Rome has a large expat community with various support networks centred on its many English-language churches and international schools.
-This coupled with an affordable and comprehensive public transport system, good public healthcare, a great food and wine culture and endless opportunities of family friendly things to see and do make Rome a magical and interesting place to live!
+Rome has a large expat community with various support networks centred on its many English-language churches and fantastic international schools.
+This coupled with an affordable and comprehensive public transport system, good public healthcare, a great food and wine culture and endless opportunities of family friendly things to see and do make Rome a magical and interesting place to live.

 Our comprehensive directory of all aspects of living in Rome includes the best maternity services, recommendations for babies and toddlers and healthcare in the Italian capital.
 If you have a recommendation to share with other for expats in Rome please do get in touch via email firstname.lastname@example.org